Fleckism/SecurityPlus/assets/Background Questions.md

 - anomalous
 - supports many other data transfer protocols, including FTP, IMAP, LDAP, POP3, SMB, and SMTP
 - frame data
+- TCP and UDP are used to investigate network traffic